Narayanan-G-007/Image-Caption-Generator/README.md

 # Image Caption Generator using Python GUI

 Hi!
 This project focuses on creating Captions for image inputs.
 This was built as a Graphical User Interface for the greatest user experience and provides an interface similar to that of an external app.
+A **GUI Button** was used as **Browse Image** for selecting image from your computer.
+Image should be saved on your computer, because it can't access the image via a web url.

 ## Accepted Image Types
 This Project accepts limited image types.
 Because, It needs to extract some parameters from the image, it will be provided by these image types.
 They are